johnwcowan/pdp8x/fpp.md

  * If FOPX is 0x8,
    set I[FIDX] to M[FPC] and
    then set FPC to FPC + 1, ignoring overflow.
+   If FPC > H, set FPC to 0.
    The assembler mnemonic is LDX.

  * If FOPX is 0x9,
    set I[FIDX] to the sum
    of I[FIDX] and M[FPC];
    then set FPC to FPC + 1, ignoring overflow.
+   If FPC > H, set FPC to 0.
    The assembler mnemonic is ADDX.

  * If FOPX is 0xA,